How to measure the transverse polarization of the produced hadrons in a symmetric collider?

+In principle, the transverse polarization of the top quark in the forward region on the $pp$ colliders are also worth measuring.
+However, theoretical prediction of the transverse polarization of the top quark in the forward region is at the level of a few thousandths \cite{Bernreuther:2015yna}, and is out of the reach of the current experimental precision.

-To sum up, we uncover some subtleties for the measurement of transverse polarization of the produced hadrons in symmetric colliers such as LHC.
-According to the analysis, the measurement of the $\Lambda_b$ polarization by the CMS collaboration in Ref. \cite{CMS:2018wjk} should equals exactly to zero.
-We suggest a modified measurement of the $\Lambda_b$ polarization, i.e., the transverse polarization of $\Lambda_b$ in the forward region of the pseudorapidity, which is suitable both to CMS and ATLAS.
-The results can be compared to the LHCb's measurement in Ref. \cite{LHCb:2013hzx}.
+To sum up, we have revealed some subtleties for the measurement of transverse polarization of the produced hadrons in symmetric colliers such as LHC.
+According to the analysis, the measurement of the $\Lambda_b$ polarization by CMS collaboration in Ref. \cite{CMS:2018wjk} should be exactly equal to zero, as is indicated by Eq. (\ref{eq:ATLAS}).
+Moreover, we strongly suggest our experimental colleagues of CMS and ATLAS to perform the measurement of the $\Lambda_b$ transverse polarization in the forward region of the pseudorapidity.
+The results can be compared with the LHCb's measurement in Ref. \cite{LHCb:2013hzx}.
+An improved measurement of the $\Lambda_b$ polarization by LHCb is also expected.